Life After Breast Cancer: The Survivorship Journey

 .
 And while many survivors lead long and fulfilling lives, cancer and cancer treatment can be followed by delayed or long-term physical and emotional challenges, including ongoing fatigue and memory problems, higher risk of cancer recurrence, heart disease, depression and sexual dysfunction.

 Though nothing can prepare you for a cancer diagnosis, in partnership with your doctors, you can plan for the challenges and opportunities in to the next phase of your journey.
-Wilmot Cancer Center oncologist Dr. Michelle Shayne offers these tips for setting your path through breast cancer survivorship:
+Wilmot Cancer Institute oncologist Dr. Michelle Shayne offers these tips for setting your path through breast cancer survivorship:

 Pace yourself.
 You can’t rush healing from cancer treatment.
 Your new normal might include reducing the amount of activities you can take on in one week, or easing back into a work schedule.